-Subaru Outback: Treadwear
+Subaru Outback (BR): Treadwear

 The treadwear grade is a comparative rating based on the wear rate of the tire